TITLE 50: INSURANCE

 Section 3401.ILLUSTRATION A Summary Document and Disclaimer

 ILLINOIS LIFE AND HEALTH INSURANCE GUARANTY ASSOCIATION

-This notice provides a brief summary description of the Illinois Life and Health Insurance Guaranty Association (the Association) and the protection it provides for policyholders.
-This safety net was created under Illinois law that determines who and what is covered and the amounts of coverage.
+This notice provides a brief summary description of the Illinois Life and Health Insurance Guaranty Association ("the Association") and the protection it provides for policyholders.
+This safety net was created under Illinois law, which determines who and what is covered and the amounts of coverage.

-The Association was established to provide protection in the unlikely event that your member life, annuity or health insurance company becomes financially unable to meet its obligations and is placed into Receivership by the Insurance Department of the state in which the company is domiciled.
-If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Illinois law, with funding from assessments paid by other insurance companies.
+The Association was established to provide protection in the unlikely event that your member life, annuity, health maintenance organization or health insurance company becomes financially unable to meet its obligations and is placed into Receivership by the Insurance Department of the state in which the company is domiciled.
+If this should happen, the Association will typically arrange to continue coverage, pay claims, or otherwise provide protection in accordance with Illinois law, with funding from assessments paid by other insurance companies and health maintenance organizations.

-The basic protections provided by the Association per insolvency are:
+The basic protections provided by the Association per insured in each insolvency are:

 • Life Insurance